Office of the Vice President for

 - The first responsibility of employees is to their work.
 Employees are to use university telecommunications resources for work-related purposes in accordance with departmental guidelines and this policy.
 Personal long distance calls and other use not related to official university business should be avoided.

 - Incidental personal use of equipment and services, in moderation, is not considered to be a misapplication of State property and is permissible so long as it does not unduly interfere with the individual’s assigned responsibilities or impede the normal functioning of the office.
-Employees should make every effort to minimize excessive personal calls, faxes, e-mail messaging or engage in personal social networking activity (Facebook, Twitter, etc.)
+Employees should make every effort to minimize personal, non work related calls, faxes, e-mail messaging or social networking activity (Facebook, Twitter, etc.)

 Monthly Communication Plan Allowances